martindurant/blog_fsspec/article.md

 4.9,3.0,1.4,0.2,Iris-setosa
 ```

-This uses a different backed for HTTP locations, but has *exactly the same
+This uses a different backend for HTTP locations, but has *exactly the same
 API*.
-This version of the data happens to include the header line.
+(The output is slightly different because this version of the dataset
+includes a header line.)

+## Remote File Systems

 Alternatively, you can work with file system instances, which have all of the
 methods that you would expect, inspired by the builtin `os` module: